mcevoyinit/cgraph/docs/installation.md

     - `Balance` written to ledger.
 References currency and holder member, from above
     - `IOU` written to ledger.
 References all of above.
 IOU in both ledgers and graphs.

-In future versions, I'd like write a more modular architecture for extending and integrating with more graph types, for example:
+In future versions, there could be a more modular architecture for extending and integrating with more graph technologies, for example:

     cgraph-cordapp
     cgraph-client